kohanyirobert/the-game/README.md

 # "The Game"

-## Functional requirements:
+## Functional requirements

-1. the user specifies a number that will mean how many numbers will be in our list N variable (global variable, never assign new value to this), input, int 1a. the minimum is 3 the max is 10 if (maybe with else), <=, >, print, exit
+1. The user specifies a number that will mean how many numbers will be in our list.
+    * Need to store this somewhere: `N` global variable. *Note*: ever assign new value to this, treat this like if it were constant.
+    * Need to use `input` and `int` functions.
+1. The minimum value for `N` is 3, the max is 10.
+    * Need to use `if` (maybe with and `else` branch or `exit`), comparison operators like `<=` or `>` and `print`.
-2. the list fill be filled with random numbers
+1. The list of numbers need to be filled with random numbers.
+    * Need to store these somewhere as well: `random_numbers` global variable.
-2a. generate a random number N times
+1. Generate a random number `N` times.
-    for (maybe while), using the random module (import, find which function generates a random int) 2b. append the random number to the list list, empty list, append
+    * Need to use `for` (maybe `while`), use the `random` module with `import` and need to find a function which generates a random integer.
-    save the list in a variable
-3. the numbers are shown to the user one by one for (maybe) -> iterate over the list, print, must know what is the "loop variable" 3a. the screen is cleared each time os (module, import), use system('clear'), system('cls') 3b. the number is shown for half a second time (module, import), use sleep(3)
-4. after each number was shown the game picks a random number, shows it to the user pick a random number -> generate a random number from 0 to (N-1) save it to a variable -> use it as an index using the index print the element (at the index) 4a. the user must remember at which index the number was located in the list input, int the user gives an input (numeric)
+1. Append each generated random number to the list.
+    * *Note*: we start out with an empty list.
+    * Need to use `append` function of the list.
+1. Show the numbers generated and stored in the list to the user one by one.
+    * Need to use a `for` again to iterate over the list and print each random number to the console.
+    * Must understand what is a "loop variable" and how does it behaves, how its value changes in each repetition of the loop.
+1. Clear the screen after each number shown.
+    * Must use the `os` module and the `system` function: e.g. `system('clear')` or `system('cls')`.
+1. Each number is shown to the user only for half a second.
+    * Must use the `time` module and it's `sleep` function (e.g. `sleep(0.5)`).
+1. After each number was shown the game picks a random number from the list and shows that to the user.
+    * Must pick a random number (from 0 to `N` - 1) using the random module.
+    * Save this to a variable and use it as an index later.
+    * Use this index value to print the element at that index.
+1. The user must remember at which index this last number was located at in the list.
+    * Again, must use `input` and `int` to gather input from the user.
+    * The user must give a numeric input.
-4c. the game decides if it's a match or not
+1. The game decides if the user's input was a match or not.
-    validate bad input
-4d. if it's a match -> the user WON otherwise the user dies
+1. If it's a match the user wins, otherwise the user dies.
-    if VALID:
-        print('WON')
-    else:
-        print('YOU DIED')

-Non-functional requirements:
+## Non-functional requirements

-1. if the user gives bad input the program must not crash
+1. The program must not crash when given illegal input.
-2. the program must stay consistent at all times
+1. The program must stay consistent at all times.